-Since the anterior cingulate cortex plays a role in such a wide range of functions, damage can lead to a diverse array of symptoms.
+Since the anterior cingulate cortex plays a role in such a wide range of functions, damage can lead to a diverse array of problems.

-Symptoms of cingulate cortex damage can be divided into three groups: cognitive deficits, emotional symptoms, and physical symptoms.
+Signs of cingulate cortex damage can be divided into three groups: cognitive, emotional, and physical.

-We’ll explore the most common of these symptoms in the sections below.
+We’ll explore the most common of these issues in the sections below.

 The anterior cingulate cortex has many important functions, but it is mainly responsible for overall affect.

 The term “affect” refers to emotional expressiveness.
 In other words, it describes how our face and voice reflect how we feel.
 Therefore, the anterior cingulate cortex helps translate emotions into physical expressions.

 It can do this because many of its neural connections are linked to the limbic system, the source of emotions.
 Therefore, if the anterior cingulate cortex suffers damage, a person will have trouble expressing their feelings.